kfolsom98/getting-and-cleaning-data/README.md

 ### Running the script

-Executing the run_analysis.R script presupposes that the Samsung dataset is in your current working directory, is uncompressed, and is located in the folder "UCI HAR Dataset".
+Executing the run_analysis.R script presupposes that the Samsung dataset is:
+1. In your current working directory
+2. Uncompressed
-The run_analysis.R script sets the current working directory to "UCI HAR Dataset"
+3. Located in the folder "UCI HAR Dataset".

 The Samsung data can be obtained here: